Finding Probabilities Use the probability distribution you made i... | Channels for Pearson+

 1

 Step 1: Recall the probability distribution created in Exercise 19.
-A probability distribution lists all possible outcomes (e.g., the number of HD televisions in a household) and their corresponding probabilities.
-Ensure that the probabilities sum to 1, as this is a requirement for a valid probability distribution.
+This distribution should list the number of HD televisions in a household (e.g., 0, 1, 2, etc.) along with their corresponding probabilities.

-Step 2: Identify the outcomes that correspond to 'at most two HD televisions.'
-This means you are interested in the probabilities for households with 0, 1, or 2 HD televisions.
+Step 2: Identify the probabilities associated with households that have two or more HD televisions.
+This means you need to consider the probabilities for 2, 3, and any higher numbers of HD televisions (if applicable).

-Step 4: Substitute the probabilities for \( P(X = 0) \), \( P(X = 1) \), and \( P(X = 2) \) from the probability distribution into the equation.
-Ensure that you use the correct values from the distribution.
+Step 4: Ensure that the sum of all probabilities in the distribution equals 1.
+This is a good way to verify that the distribution is valid and that no probabilities are missing.

-Step 5: Add the probabilities together to compute the total probability of selecting a household with at most two HD televisions.
-Verify that the result is a valid probability (i.e., it lies between 0 and 1).
+Step 5: The result of the summation from Step 3 gives the probability of randomly selecting a household with two or more HD televisions.

 Verified video answer for a similar problem: